Dharshan Thavaraja: Beyond Acting

 Dharshan started painting as a business after completing his Secondary education.
 He was planning to join Cabin crew after completing his Advanced Level as he is eager to Travel.
 Meanwhile he was offered with a job as a Television presenter.
-He continued his career as a TV presenter and aProduction assistant in Shakthi TV for 8 years and left the organization in 2021 to start his career as a professional actor.
+He continued his career as a TV presenter and a Production assistant in Shakthi TV for 8 years and left the organization in 2021 to start his career as a professional actor.

 Dharshan started as a Model (person) with a brand called FOA.
 Lately he worked with Emerald, Deedat, Fashion bug.

-Dharshan released his first Song Deepavali Ra with Torana Music in October, 2022.
+Dharshan released his first Song Deepavali Ra with Torana Music in October 2022.